Kaosaru/LensFrame/README.md

 Welcome to the LensFrame repository, your gateway to a revolutionary Augmented Reality (AR) experience for trying on virtual glasses!
 LensFrame allows users to seamlessly blend the virtual and real worlds, enabling them to explore and try on a diverse range of glasses styles from the comfort of their own space.

-LensFrame: Augmented Reality Glasses Try-On App

-Welcome to the LensFrame repository, your gateway to a revolutionary Augmented Reality (AR) experience for trying on virtual glasses!
-LensFrame allows users to seamlessly blend the virtual and real worlds, enabling them to explore and try on a diverse range of glasses styles from the comfort of their own space.
-Features

     Virtual Try-On Brilliance: Immerse yourself in the world of LensFrame as the app overlays stunning virtual glasses onto your face in real-time.
 Experience the future of eyewear shopping from the palm of your hand.